 The Highway Allocation Fund Pledge Bonds are secured by a pledge of the revenues received from the City's annual allocation of the State of Nebraska Highway Funds, through final maturity of the bonds in 2031.
-The total principal and interest remaining to be paid on the bonds is \$1,439,120, with annual payments expected to require approximately 42% of revenues.
+The total principal and interest remaining to be paid on the bonds is \$1,182,673, with annual payments expected to require approximately 25% of revenues in fiscal year 2024, 18% in fiscal year 2025, and 13% thereafter.